akovanev/kovanev.github.io/_posts/2020-08-26-Data-generator.md

   ]
 }</code></pre>

 The `root` value `"Root"` specifies the `name` of the definition to entry.
-Every definition consists of a list of properties that may point to other definitions.There should not be circular references though.
+Every definition consists of a list of properties that may point to other definitions.
+There should not be circular references though.

 There are some attributes, like the `name` and `type`, that should be mandatory filled.
 For arrays and objects, and in some other cases, the `pattern` is also required.
 More information can be found on the project repository on <a href="https://github.com/akovanev/DataGenerator">GitHub</a>.